 Wilson’s Creek Battlefield was the site of the second major battle of the American Civil War.
-The Battle of Wilson’s Creek, also known as the Battle of Oak Hills, took place in Springfield, Missouri on 10 August 1861 and was the first such conflict to take place west of the Mississippi River.
+The Battle of Wilson’s Creek, also known as the Battle of Oak Hills, took place in Springfield, Missouri, on 10 August 1861.
+It was the first such conflict to take place west of the Mississippi River.

 At the beginning of the American Civil War, Missouri declared that it would be an ‘armed neutral’ during the conflict.
 After a number of events which led to tensions escalating, the Missouri State Guard was created, theoretically to defend the state from perceived threats on either side of the war.

 Democratic Missouri governor Claribone F. Jackson outwardly supported the truce, but secretly requested that Confederate forces enter Missouri to ‘liberate’ Missouri from federal control.
 Unionists complained, and with the truce being undermined, a battle plan was formulated.